Electric dipole moment: Expression (general case)

 showing that the dipole moment vector is directed from the negative charge to the positive charge because the position vector of a point is directed outward from the origin to that point.

-The dipole moment is particularly useful in the context of an overall neutral system of charges, for example a pair of opposite charges, or a neutral conductor in a uniform electric field.
+The dipole moment is particularly useful in the context of an overall neutral system of charges, such as a pair of opposite charges or a neutral conductor in a uniform electric field.

-For such a system of charges, visualized as an array of paired opposite charges, the relation for electric dipole moment is:
+For such a system, visualized as an array of paired opposite charges, the relation for electric dipole moment is: